ligato/docs/docs/api/api-kvs.md

 ---

+## Graph

+Description: A graph-based representation of the system state, used internally by the KV Scheduler, can be displayed using any modern web browser supporting SVG.

+Reference: [How to visualize the graph][kvs-graph-api] section of the Developer Guide.

+---

 ## Graph Snapshot

 Description: GET a snapshot of the KV Scheduler internal graph at a point in time.
 If there is no parameter passed in the request, then the current state is returned.